 The NWT is developing a National Wetland Discovery Centre at Rotopiko / Lake Serpentine near Hamilton.
 It will be a wildlife sanctuary with research and educational facilities, wetland gardens and heritage trails.
-Pest eradication and habitat restoration is already creating a safe haven for native wildlife, including North Island fernbird, spotless crake, Australasian bittern and longtailed bats.
+Pest eradication and habitat restoration is already creating a safe haven for native wildlife, including North Island fernbird, spotless crake, Australasian bittern, copper skinks and long-tailed bats.

 The Centre will promote wetland types from across New Zealand, and highlight our place in the world with respect to wetlands.

 This will be a place to excite, inspire, and call our community to positive action for our precious and fascinating wetland habitats.
 Read our feasibility study